Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/greedy-algorithm.md

 The choice made by a greedy algorithm may depend on choices it has made so far,
 But it is not aware of future choices it could make.

-In problems where greedy algorithms fail, dynamic programming might be a better approach.
+In problems where greedy algorithms fail,
+Dynamic programming might be a better approach.

 ## References